mac999/ISO19166-B2GM/README.md

 }
 ```

-## 🛠 Development Status
-This project is **under continuous development**, and features will be incrementally improved over time.
-Contributions and discussions on BIM-GIS interoperability and ISO 19166 implementations are welcome!

 ## 📜 License
 This project follows an open-source license.
-See `LICENSE` for details.
+See `MIT` for details.

 ## 📧 Contact
 Developed by **Taewook Kang**